Juicatron/Voice-Controller/README.md

 - Missing Dependencies: If a required package is not installed, the setup script will attempt to install it.
 Ensure you have pip installed and accessible.
 - Configuration Issues: If settings.json or keyword_mappings.json is missing or corrupted, the application will create default files.

-## Contributing:
-Contributions are welcome!
-Please open an issue or submit a pull request if you have suggestions or improvements.

 ## License:
 This project is licensed under the MIT License.
 See the LICENSE file for details.